mate-academy/js_promise_basic_DOM/README.md

 That's all.

 Implementation tips:
-- You have to use DOM to notify user;
+- print two messages to notify a user about resolved or rejected promise;
-- Printed messages should not disappear;
+- the message is block element with class `message` for the resolved promise and `error-message` for the rejected promise;
-- The message is block element with class `message` for first promise and `error-message` for second promise;
+- the message about resolved promise should not disappear;
-- The message should have text `Promise was resolved!` and `Promise was rejected!`.
+- the messages should have text `Promise was resolved!` and `Promise was rejected!`.